 In the picture below to be added to our picture of our set of principles, the above information about team sizes, teams close to each other in a flat hierarchy, an architecture and Conway’s law, would look like this.

 Our root causes look like this:

 One thing to mention is that it is a big difference between human science and other living science, and that is due to our human ability to have intention when we are doing things, which is a fantastic ability, as well as our adaptiveness.
-But, that also means that we easily can break the laws or principles within our DNA, which animals can not do.
+But that also means that we easily can break the laws or principles within our DNA, which animals cannot do.
 Termites must strictly follow what is in their own DNA, there is no room for any intentional behaviour that we humans can do.
-But, our strengthes are also our weaknesses, which has been very revealing for our organisations the last decades, since we are violating principles without really understanding it, leading to failure in many organisations even though we try to adapt, especially in the organisations where reductionism reign.
+But, our strengths are also our weaknesses, which has been very revealing for our organisations the last decades, since we are violating principles without really understanding it, leading to failure in many organisations even though we try to adapt, especially in the organisations where reductionism reign.